MinecraftSt3v3/MinecraftSt3v3/readMe.md

 - 🌱 I'm currently working as a Cloud Engineer
 - 🇲🇽🇨🇴 Im Mexican and Colombian
-- 🎓 Chico Satate class of 2023
+- 🎓 Chico State class of 2023
  - Computer Information Systems, and minor in Business Administration

 ## 🌐 Socials: